h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 ---

+**What's the process for implementing new algorithms in H2O?**

+This [blog post](http://h2o.ai/blog/2014/16/Hacking/Algos/) by Cliff  walks you through building a new algorithm, using K-Means, Quantiles, and Grep as examples.

+To learn more about performance characteristics when implementing new algorithms, refer to Cliff's [KV Store Guide](http://0xdata.com/blog/2014/05/kv-store-memory-analytics-part-2-2/).

+---

 **How do I find the standard errors of the parameter estimates (p-values)?**

 P-values are currently not supported.
 They are on our road map and will be added, depending on the current customer demand/priorities.
 Generally, adding p-values involves significant engineering effort because p-values for regularized GLM are not straightforward and have been defined only recently (with no standard implementation available that we know of).
 P-values for a restricted set of GLM problems (no regularization, low number of predictors) are easier to do and may be added sooner, if there is a sufficient demand.

 For now, we recommend using a non-zero l1 penalty (alpha  > 0) and considering all non-zero coefficients in the model as significant.
 The recommended use case is running GLM with lambda search enabled and alpha > 0 and picking the best lambda value based on cross-validation or hold-out set validation.

+---

+**How do I specify regression or classification for Distributed Random Forest in the web UI?**

+If the response column is numeric, H2O generates a regression model.
+If the response column is enum, the model uses classification.
+To specify the column type, select it from the drop-down column heading list in the **Data Preview** section during parsing.

 ---